helenhan2001/AutomationTest/README.md

 # Automation Test Example

 This is one Automation test example using Selenium for Java and Cucumber.

 Using the page object model we can make non-brittle test code and reduce or eliminate duplicate test code

-How to testing on differnt web browser, for example:
+_How to testing on different web browser, for example: _
    > change WebBrowserTypes.Firefox to Chrome (WebDriverFactory.java)